 If you are interested in applying to our MD-PhD program, all admissions requirements and application deadlines are the same as the MD program, including the academic requirements for non-Missouri residents.

 The University of Missouri School of Medicine participates in the AMCAS Letter Service.
-Recommendation letters are accepted only through the AMCAS Letter Service.
-Recommendation letters sent directly to our medical school will not be accepted.
-Please visit the AMCAS website to learn how to submit letters of recommendation to the University of Missouri School of Medicine.
+Evaluation letters are accepted only through the AMCAS Letter Service.
+Evaluation letters sent directly to our medical school will not be accepted.
+Please visit the AMCAS website to learn how to submit letters of evaluation to the University of Missouri School of Medicine.

-Applicants should submit three letters of recommendation.
+Applicants should submit three letters of evaluation.
 Additional letters beyond the three required may be submitted to supplement or validate other aspects of your candidacy, but no more than six letters.

 Personal Characteristics and Tested Motivation for Medicine